20 Jul Tackling drinking water discolouration across Wales

 Dŵr Cymru Welsh Water

 Welsh Water assessed the acceptability of water across all of their water distribution zones to evaluate risks in the network that cause discolouration of drinking water.
-They identified 38 priority zones and hundreds of kilometres of pipework that required cleaning or replacement.
+They identified 38 priority zones and hundreds of kilometers of pipework that required cleaning or replacement.

 Commencing in March 2017 and continuing through to 2025, SUEZ has been carrying out Ice Pigging™ operations across Wales to help tackle the water discolouration issues.
 A parallel programme of mains replacement has also been undertaken.